ucdavis/cru-computing/collections/_helpdesk/voip_call_forwarding.markdown

 <br />
 <h3>Things to know:</h3>
 <ul style="PADDING-LEFT: 30px">
+   <li>The Self Care Portal (SCP) has no relation to "self care" in the medical or healthcare context.</li>
    <li>Once call forwarding is added, it will not be automatically removed and you will need to manually remove the forwarding once it is no longer necessary.</li>
    <li>The Self Care Portal (SCP) can only be accessed while connected to a campus network by either being on campus or connecting to the VPN or Remote Desktop.</li>
 </ul>